Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 However, it’s important to remember that in this case, you don’t have full control over your funds.
 Access depends on the exchange, its terms of service, security measures, and the status of your user account.

-An exchange wallet may be convenient for day-to-day trading, but for long-term Bitcoin storage, it’s better to choose a wallet where you have control over your private keys.
+An exchange wallet may be convenient for everyday trading, but for long-term Bitcoin storage it is better to choose a wallet whose private keys you control yourself.

 Which wallet should I use for a Bitcoin ATM in Switzerland?